AlishanKably/Project-04/README.md

 ## The Hiking Club
 ### Overview

 For my fourth and final project, I have created an app for people that share my passion for hiking and want to explore the outdoors.
 The app allows users to filter through different regions of the UK to see locations of hikes which they may want to experience.
 Furthermore, the user can create a password protected account on the app which allows them to upload hikes they discover and want to share with the community.
-This was a solo project which was complete over the span of 2 weeks and incorporates a frontend, backend, API and database.
+This was a solo project which was completed over the span of 2 weeks and incorporates a frontend, backend, API and database.

 ### Deployment link